Disney’s Creative And Moral Decline

 When ‘Pocahontas’ and ‘The Hunchback of Notre Dame’ proved to be less successful with critics towards the end of the 1990s, Disney studio execs panicked and changed their strategy.

 But ‘Pocahontas’ and ‘The Hunchback of Notre Dame’ were not comedies; they were musical dramas.
-They also depart from previous Disney Renaissance films in that neither protagonist in either film ends up with their love interest.
+They also depart from previous Disney Renaissance films in that neither protagonist ends up with their love interest.
+Happy endings matter to audiences more than Disney seems to think…

 I would argue that the source of these stories made them less suitable as a basis for Disney movies anyway.
 ‘The ‘Hunchback of Notre Dame’ is not a book with a ‘happily ever after’.
 [Hell no…]